 When it comes to professional work though, like video editing or even photo editing, dedicated standalone apps such as Photoshop, GIMP, Krita, Paint.NET still reign supreme.
 This is where Chrome OS takes some heavy pounding from the competition.
 Google has managed to replace most of Microsoft Office with its own Google products but image editing is still a relatively new field for Google.

 The Mountain View company does have Snapseed and Google Photos for Android, but there isn’t a Chrome OS counterpart.
-Not like the photo editing capabilities of either of them are anywhere close to Photoshop anyway.
+Their photo editing capabilities are not anywhere close to Photoshop anyway.
 Chrome OS does have a native image editing tool for some basic photo editing.

-If you want to have more tools at your disposal for editing images on your Chromebook, or your laptop running Chromium OS, here are some Adobe Photoshop alternatives for Chromebook.
-Here are no less than 100 Chromebook shortcuts and function keys that you must know to master your computer.
+If you want to have more tools at your disposal for editing images on your Chromebook, here are some Adobe Photoshop alternatives for Chromebook.

 1. Pixlr Editor

 Pixlr is probably the best Photoshop alternative for Chromebooks.
 There is a Pixlr Express, Pixlr-o-matic, and a Pixlr Editor on the Chrome Web Store.
 We’re discussing the Pixlr Editor here.
 This is probably the closest you can get to an Adobe Photoshop-like look, feel, and functionality.
 You’ll still get that Chrome interface on top though so there’s that.
-You can get rid of it technically by selecting View > Fullscreen but then nothing kills multitasking quite like Full-screen apps with no method to directly switch between them.
-There are still many things you can’t do with Pxlr Editor but there are also many things that you can do.
+You can get rid of it technically by selecting View > Fullscreen but nothing kills multitasking like Full-screen apps with no method to switch between them.
+There are still many things you can’t do with Pxlr Editor.

 It has several tools that Photoshop or GIMP provides such as crop, move, marques, lasso, wand tool, pencil, pen quick select, brush, etc. It supports layers which is a big requirement if you’re looking for some advanced-level editing.